ammarihsann/ammarihsann/README.md

-# 👋 Hi, I’m Ammar — IoT & Cybersecurity Enthusiast · Network Engineering
+# 👋 Hi, I’m IoT & Cybersecurity Enthusiast · Network Engineering

 I break things (safely) and build devices that talk to the cloud.
 CTF enjoyer, ESP32 tinkerer, and fingerprint-driven projects on the side.